 The point of particular interest for the authors of the present Article, and in parallel to discussions in previous sections pertaining to self-defense, centers primarily on the UNSC’s potential to pre-emptively act against a non-imminent (at least in the human mind) threat to international peace and security.
-Clearly, the authors readily state at this juncture, that such discussion is theoretical and is intended to open such debate into this very niche and futurelooking application.
-However, the ICRC recently suggested that AI could be used to help to predict and avoid humanitarian crises, the question is, what is to prevent the same, or similar, tech from being repurposed for the matters under consideration here.
+Clearly, the authors readily state at this juncture, that such discussion is theoretical and is intended to open such debate into this very niche and future-looking application.
+However, as the ICRC has recently suggested that AI could be used to help to predict and avoid humanitarian crises, the question is, what is to prevent the same, or similar, tech from being repurposed for the matters under consideration here.

 Ultimately, with regard of the present discussion, there are two possible routes.
 First is to re-apply that theoretical coupling of necessity to action and incorporate the post bellum considerations proposed by the authors in Part IV.
 To soothe anxiety in relation to this rather controversial approach, one might readily temper that by coupling necessity of last resort to action, is already the current modus operandi of the UNSC—force authorized under Article 42 is already “last resort” albeit without the proposed pre-emptive approach.
 Secondly, the UNSC could pre-emptively utilize influence communications and propaganda as methods falling short of actual force—again such a consideration would perhaps naturally fall (although not necessarily envisaged) within the confines of Article 41.
-Undeniably, the apex of this discussion in a similar vein to the one we will see shortly (pertaining to the application of the authors’ discussion in the context of HI/R2P) is the proposal by the EAI (via the modus of influence communications) regime change.
-While antithetical to almost the entirety of the current legal positioning and literature, the EAI might well calculate the optics of .
-As previously alluded to, it is not the authors’ intention to close this particular discussion in relation to the UNSC, but to highlight various optics within the trajectory within the jus ad bellum which will, undeniably, require greater scrutiny.
+Undeniably, the apex of this discussion, in a similar vein to the one we will see shortly (pertaining to the application of the authors’ discussion in the context of HI/R2P), is the proposal by the EAI (via the modus of influence communications) of regime change.
+While antithetical to almost the entirety of the current legal positioning and literature, the EAI might well calculate the optics of that trajectory.
+As previously alluded to, it is not the authors’ intention to close this particular discussion in relation to the UNSC, but to highlight the various optics operating within the trajectory of the jus ad bellum which will, undeniably, require greater scrutiny.

-However, the novel and highly controversial aspect is that unlike a human making that assessment, the EAI may be better placed to anticipate or pre-emptively to determine the severity of threat in relation to Article 39.
-Rather than awaiting the slow revolving machinery of collective security mechanics, the EAI may envisage that in pursuance to the Chapter VII powers, pre-emptive action including post bellum considerations necessitate regime change.
-At the more minor end of the spectrum, it could simply be a propaganda influence comms mission “instructing” the EAI and civilian population to uprise as means of achieving it.
+However, the novel and highly controversial aspect is that, unlike a human making that assessment, the EAI may be better placed to anticipate or pre-emptively to determine the severity of threat in relation to Article 39.
+Rather than awaiting the slow revolving machinery of collective security mechanics, the EAI may envisage that in pursuance to the Chapter VII powers, pre-emptive action, including post bellum, considerations necessitate regime change.
+At the more minor end of the spectrum, it could simply be a propaganda influence comms mission “instructing” the EAI and civilian population to uprise as a means of achieving it.
 If a state’s inherent right of self-defense potentially allows for pre-emptive action providing the test in Part IV is complied with, could the same not apply here?
 To this end how would EAIs interpret the vagaries of UNSC coded language such as “use all necessary means/measures”?
 And indeed, would the EAI be overly diligent in both its translation and application of such equivocal human phrasing?

-B. Recalibration of Extra Charter Exceptions (Humanitarian Intervention and Responsibility to Protect
+B. Recalibration of Extra Charter Exceptions (Humanitarian Intervention and Responsibility to Protect)